oist/LuscombeU_stlrepeatmask/README.md

  - BED file representing the masked regions.
  - Summary statistics of the softmasked genome.

+## Resource usage

+On a test run on haplotype-merged and diploid assemblies of _Oikopleura dioica_ (2n = 60 Mbp):

+ - CPU usage was ~50 % for most processes.
+RepeatModeller was allocated 24 cores and used ~10 on average.
+ - Memory usage was less than 1 GB for all processes except RepeatModeller (~6 GB, max 8 GB).
+ - All processes needed only 10 % of the allocated time, except for RepeatModeller, which took between 100 and 500 minutes.

 ## Credits

 nf-core/pairgenomealignmask was originally written by [Mahdi](https://github.com/U13bs1125).